-Texas Insurance Code (Chapter 2210) outlines the building code and inspection requirements for TWIA eligibility and provide for limited exceptions.
-In accordance with these sections, TWIA requires a Certificate of Compliance (WPI-8, WPI-8-C, or WPI-8-E) on all structures constructed, altered, remodeled, enlarged, repaired, or to which additions have been made on or after January 1, 1988.
-TDI administers the Windstorm Inspections Program and issues all Certificates of Compliance (WPI-8 and WPI-8-E) for ongoing and completed improvements.
-Property owners can contact TDI before beginning construction to have a TDI appointed qualified inspector inspect their property and certify that it is fully compliant with the applicable windstorm building code.
+Texas Insurance Code Chapter 2210 outlines the building code and inspection requirements for TWIA eligibility and provides for limited exceptions.
+In accordance with Chapter 2210, TWIA requires a Certificate of Compliance (WPI-8, WPI-8-C, or WPI-8-E) on all structures constructed, altered, remodeled, enlarged, repaired, or to which additions have been made on or after January 1, 1988.
+TDI administers the Windstorm Inspections Program and issues all Certificates of Compliance for ongoing and completed improvements.
+Property owners can contact TDI before beginning construction to have a TDI-appointed qualified inspector inspect their property and certify that it is fully compliant with the applicable windstorm building code.